 He was far from his father's favorite successor but the rule of primogeniture (that is, the eldest surviving son becomes Heir Apparent) prevailed giving Zhu Zaihou a shot at ruling China.

-Although being weak and not interfering in court affairs the emperor at least chose some talented ministers and empowered them to steer the empire back on a better course.
+Although being weak and not involving himself in court affairs the Emperor at least chose some talented ministers and empowered them to steer the empire back on a better course.

 They managed to expel from the palace the Daoists, who had been permitted to dominate court affairs under the Jiajing Emperor.
 They also brought the coastal piracy by Japanese bandits under control and rehabilitated unjustly punished officials.

 But they unfortunately fell short on curtailing the massive corruption by the ruling class so at the end of the day the empire as a whole continued its slide towards self-destruction.